kristcar/A-Star-Pathfinding-Visualizer/README.md

-A-Star-Pathfinding-Visualizer:
+A-Star-Pathfinding-Visualizer: this tool will allow the user to set start and end points and will calculate the best possible path, taking into account various boundaries.

-A* Pathfinding Visualization tool utilizing Python and Pygame!
+This tool was made using Python and Pygame.

+Instruction:

-Make sure you have Pygame installed to properly run the program
+Make sure you have Pygame installed to properly run the program.

 Click to set start and end nodes, then press and hold to draw boundaries.
-Press Space to run the program and escape to clear the board.
+To erase, right click and drag.
+Press Space to run the program and Escape to clear the board.